Do you need a taxi?

 Tel.: +39 081 440062

 For both, fees will be around €25-45 per day (small – full size car – van).
+We recommend contacting them in advance to check the rate and availability.

-The cheaper alternative is to park your car in Parcheggio Brin in Via Benedetto Brin for €8 per day or at Quickparking Stazione Centrale in Piazza Nazionale for €9-14 per day.
-From these parking lots then reach the apartment by taxi.
+The cheaper alternative is to park your car at Quickparking Stazione Centrale in Piazza Nazionale for €9-14 per day.
+Then reach the apartment by taxi.

-We can suggest also Napoli Centrale – Parcheggio in P.za Giuseppe Garibaldi, 137 for €2.50 / each hour or fraction, daily rate: € 22.
-From these parking lot then reach the apartment by metro.
+We can suggest also Napoli Centrale – Parcheggio in P.za Giuseppe Garibaldi, 137, daily rate: € 25 or FS PARK P2 NAPOLI Centrale P4 – Corso Meridionale daily rate: € 30.
+From these parking lot then reach the apartment by metro or by taxi.

 Naples International Airport has six car parks that can accommodate 1,400 vehicles.
 They can be found as you approach the airport on the main entry road.
 Options for long term and short term parking are available.
+Then reach the apartment by taxi.

 To visit Napoli, the car is not recommended.